berkeley-gif/caladapt-website-2021/content/get-started/0-welcome.md

 If you want to start exploring the data right away, our [Local Climate Change Snapshot](/tools/local-climate-change-snapshot) tool is a great place to start.

 In our getting started guide, you can get a background on climate change and working with climate data.
-- What is Climate Change
-- How does climate change affect California?
+- How is climate data relevant for decision-making in California?
-- What is California doing to address climate change?
+- What climate data does Cal-Adapt provide?
-- What are different types of climate data?
+- What are different types of climate data available on Cal-Adapt?
+- What are climate projections?
+- How do I use the climate data on Cal-Adapt?
-- What are climate change projections?
+- What are some best practices for using climate projections?
-- Guidance on Using Climate Projections
-- Working with uncertainty